What is Palo Azul Good for?

 Are you missing out on palo azul's magical health benefits?

-- Cleanse your body from toxins and promote kidney & urinary tract health
+- Cleanse toxins and maintain healthy kidney & urinary tract function

 Palo Azul Benefits

-Due to the popularity of palo azul as a diuretic, several studies have evaluated its efficacy and found it to be highly effective in significantly reducing kidney stone growth and relieving pain in the kidney and urinary tract.
+Due to the popularity of palo azul as a diuretic, several studies have evaluated its efficacy and found it to be highly effective at reducing kidney stone growth and alleviating pain in the kidney and urinary tract.

 In addition, another study found that "flavonones in palo azul have been identified with antibacterial and antifungal activity.”
 Therefore, it could be used for “kidney problems, urinary tract pain, kidney calculi, and as a deflamatory."